Describes how major projects are secured and financed. Explains activities of the multilateral development banks in and other aid-funded projects.

 Additionally, procurement of goods and services for projects financed by international donors is announced through common international channels of tender information.
 Unfortunately, some government actions occur outside of regularized procurement channels.
 In some cases, tenders are announced only one or two days prior to the bidding deadline.
 In such instances, insider knowledge provides advantages to well-connected companies.
 U.S. firms bidding on government tenders may need to provide notarized documents translated into Russian, and in some instances hard copies are required.
 Companies should read tender requirements carefully and take into account the time it takes to courier documents to the Kyrgyz Republic (1-2 weeks).

 U.S. companies bidding on government tenders may also qualify for U.S. Government advocacy.
-A unit of the U.S. Commerce Department’s International Trade Administration, the Advocacy Center coordinates U.S. Government interagency advocacy efforts on behalf of U.S. exporters bidding on public-sector contracts with international governments and government agencies.
-The Advocacy Center works closely with our network of the U.S. Commercial Service worldwide and inter-agency partners to ensure that exporters of U.S. products and services have the best possible chance of winning government contracts.
+A unit of the U.S. Commerce Department’s International Trade Administration (ITA), the Advocacy Center, coordinates U.S. Government interagency advocacy efforts on behalf of U.S. exporters bidding on public-sector contracts with international governments and government agencies.
+The Advocacy Center works closely with a network of the U.S. Commercial Service worldwide and inter-agency partners to ensure that exporters of U.S. products and services have the best possible chance of winning government contracts.
 Advocacy assistance can take many forms but often involves the U.S. Embassy or other U.S. Government agencies expressing support for the U.S. bidders directly to the foreign government.
-Consult the Advocacy Center for Foreign Government Contracts and additional information.
+Consult the Advocacy Center for Foreign Government Contracts and for additional information.

 Financing of Projects

 Price, payment terms, and financing can be significant factors in winning a government contract.
-Many governments finance public works projects through borrowing from the Multilateral Development Banks (MDB).
+Many governments finance public works projects through borrowing from the Multilateral Development Banks (MDBs).
 A helpful guide for working with the MDBs is the Guide to Doing Business with the Multilateral Development Banks.
-The U.S. Department of Commerce’s (USDOC) International Trade Administration (ITA) has a Foreign Commercial Service Officer stationed at each of the five different Multilateral Development Banks (MDBs): the African Development Bank; the Asian Development Bank; the European Bank for Reconstruction and Development; the Inter-American Development Bank; and the World Bank.
+The U.S. Department of Commerce’s ITA has a Foreign Commercial Service Officer stationed at each of the five different MDBs: the African Development Bank; the Asian Development Bank; the European Bank for Reconstruction and Development; the Inter-American Development Bank; and the World Bank.
 Learn more by contacting the Advocacy Liaison for World Bank, the Advocacy Liaison for African Development Bank or Advocacy Liaison for European Bank for Reconstruction and Development.